carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 ---

 > ## Ejercicio `.challenge`
-> As we have seen the structure of the input folder for BigSlice is quite difficult to get.
+> As we have seen the structure of the input folder for BiGSLICE is quite difficult to get.
 Imagine "Sekiro" wants to copy the directory structure to use it for future BigSlice inputs.
 > Consider the following directory structure:
 > ```
 >    └── input_folder/